UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - The CP reward per todo remains constant, equal to the reward on the last day of the quest.

+  - **Immediate Rewards:** CP earned during inertia is gained immediately upon completion of each todo.

 - **No Losses on Breaking Streak:**

   - Breaking the streak during inertia brings no losses since the pledge was already returned upon quest completion.
 The player simply stops earning CP from that activity until a new quest is initiated.